robertinant/m2x-arduino/README.md

 Wifi/Ethernet Shield Setup
 --------------------------

+If you are using an [Arduino Yun](http://arduino.cc/en/Main/ArduinoBoardYun) board instead of an [Arduino Uno](http://arduino.cc/en/Main/ArduinoBoardUno) board, you can skip this section since the Yun board already has Wifi adapter on board.

 To send data to the AT&amp;T M2X service, or receive data from the AT&amp;T M2X service, your Arduino board needs a connection to the Internet.
 Hence an Arduino [Wifi Shield](http://arduino.cc/en/Main/ArduinoWiFiShield) or [Ethernet Shield](http://arduino.cc/en/Main/ArduinoEthernetShield) is needed to give your board the power to connect to the Internet.
 To install the shield, hook the shield on your Arduino board — you can use the pins on the shield the same way as the real pins on the Arduino boards.

 Sensor Setup